ynput/pype-setup/README.rst

 When something is detected in environment destination directory, installation will abort unless used with **--force**.
 That will force install to clean destination environment.

+**--skip** will skip validation of deployment, so if repositories are in different state then specified in ``deploy.json``, only warning is shown.

 Installation will download and setup python dependencies and then it will load ``deploy/deploy.json``.
 Using this file setup will populate